feathersjs-ecosystem/authentication/migrating.md

 - `cookie`
 -

-## Deprecations
+### Options specific to hooks need to be passed explicitly

+### Removed Hooks

-We have deprecated some of the authentication hooks, specifically around authorization permissions. **They will be removed in v1.0**.
+We have removed some of the authentication hooks, specifically around authorization permissions.

-The following hooks have been deprecated:
+The following hooks have been remove:

 - `restrictToOwner`
 - `restrictToRoles`
 - `verifyOrRestrict`
 - `populateOrRestrict`
 - `hasRoleOrRestrict`
-- `restrictToAuthenticated` - It has been renamed to `isAuthenticated`.
-You should use that going forward but we will keep the old hook around until v1.0.0.
+- `restrictToAuthenticated` - renamed to `isAuthenticated`.

-You should now use the single `hasPermissions` hook (or middleware) as defined above.
+You should now use single `checkPermissions` and `isPermitted` hook (or middleware) as shown above.